AI CMO vs Marketing Agency: How Startups Should Think About Marketing Leadership

 Many startups fall into what could be called the agency trap: paying $8,000–$15,000 per month for execution without having anyone responsible for strategy.

-An AI CMO solves this directly.
 Before engaging any execution vendor, get the strategic layer right.
 Know your positioning, your target channels, your key metrics, and your growth thesis.
 Then direct execution resources — whether an agency or an in-house team — against that strategy.

 Frequently Asked Questions